-- Who implements the plan? - Who's responsible for checking physical office location and determining the safety of the space? - Who speaks with the media, including social media posts and communications? - When should will the plan be implemented and by whom? - What policies are in place for remote access/work? - Is there an alternate location/CAT van should you be in an area prone to disaster? - · Who will monitor closures and safety?
+- Who implements the plan? - Who communicates first with staff to ensure their safety? - Who's responsible for checking physical office location and determining the safety of the space? - Who is responsible for managing communication and providing updates, including speaking with the media, social posts and other communications? - When should the plan be implemented? - What policies and tools are in place for remote access/work? - Is there an alternate location or CAT van available if you are in a disaster-prone area? - Who will monitor closures and safety? - Determine where copies of the Disaster Plan will be kept.
+There should be several copies, including electronic and hard copies available to key department heads.
+At least one hard copy should be kept off-site.